Edwinkorir38/Edwinkorir38/README.md

 # 💫 About Me:
-## Hi there 👋<br><br>I’m Edwin, a Data Analyst with strong experience in Python, SQL, Tableau, and business intelligence.
+## Hi there 👋<br><br>I’m Edwin, a Data Scientist with strong experience in Python, SQL, Tableau, and business intelligence.
 I specialize in data analysis, visualization, and machine learning to deliver actionable insights that support data-driven decision-making.
 I enjoy working on real-world projects, collaborating with cross-functional teams, and continuously improving my analytical skills.<br>

 ## 🌐 Socials: